Milo-91/softrobot/README.md

 evogym without having to worry about PPO and stuff.

 ## Files
-- `API_test.py`: a playground testing some features of the Evogym API.
-- `Search.py`: performs random search or ES based on one robot class and one world class.
-- `Visualize.py`: shows one robot and one world on the screen (or generates a gif)
-- `robot/`: a directory containing objects that generate and manipulate robots in different ways.
-- `robot/simplerobot.py`: generates a robot by random sample, and uses a simple sine wave controler on that robot.
+- `test/`: contains a script to test if your Evogym installation is working

+- `docs/`: contains some documentation to learn about Evolutionary Computation

+- `Search.py`: uses simple search algorithms to optimize the robot body for a given task.
+Random Search, GA and ES are implemented.
+Use `python Search.py -h` for options.

+- `Visualize.py`: Visualizes the result of one robot running on one world file (note: it does not need to be the same ones that ran together originally!).
+Use `python Visualize -h` for options.

+- `robot/`: Contains objects implementing evolving robots.

-- `world/`: a directory containing objects that generate and manipulate worlds in different ways.
+- `world/`: COntains objects implementing worlds and tasks.
-- `world/walk_line`: generates a world that evaluates one robot on how far it can walk.
-The world is a straight line with random rectangular obstacles.

 - `TODO.md`: hell.

 - `README.md`: guess.

 ## How to Install:
 - Create a local python 3.10 environment using pyenv or similar
-- Install evogym: `pip install evogym --upgrade`
+- Install evogym: `pip install evogym --upgrade` (See evogym repository for details)
 - Install linux dependencies (for evogym): `sudo apt install xorg-dev libglu1-mesa-dev`
 - Install python dependencies (for evogym): `pip install glfw PyOpenGL ttkbootstrap`
 - Install python dependencies (for this repo): `pip install pygifsicle imageio`

 ## About
-- This repository was created by [Claus Aranha](https://scholar.social/@caranha)
+- This repository was created by [Claus Aranha](https://conclave.cs.tsukuba.ac.jp)